 as the arbitrator considers appropriate having regard to the new information.

-[Section 217A inserted by No. 31 of 2011 s.
+[Section 217A inserted: No. 31 of 2011 s.
 11.]

 217B.
 Arbitration decisions not reviewable

 (1) Except as otherwise provided by this Act a decision of an arbitrator is final and binding on the parties and is not subject to an appeal.